icgc-argo/nextflow-dna-seq-processing-tools/README.md

 `nextflow run test_runner.wf`

 This will kick off a complete test of all the modules in this repo.
 All test data is contained within `test/data`.
-There a few helper processes defined in the `utils.nf` workflow but they are strictly for testing purposed and not needed/intended for use outside of that scope.